blipinsk/FlippableStackView/README.md

 ===============
 An Android library introducing a stack of Views with the first item being flippable (on dragging down).

+`Views` inside the stack remain the aspect ratio of the `FlippableStackView`.

 ![ ](/FlippableStackView.gif)